 Skip to content

-1. Domain Controller / AD admin server
+Domain Controller or AD admin server

 Create the gMSA.